facebook

 Egalitarian and Charismatic Responses

-Those in egalitarian and charismatic traditions argue that these verses must be read in context and in light of the spiritual gifts given to both men and women.
+Those in egalitarian and charismatic traditions argue that these verses must be read in context.
+In light of the spiritual gifts given to all of God’s chosen people, this sets the stage for interpretation in these responses.

 Spiritual Equality and Empowerment